immcantation/shazam/docs/topics/findThreshold.md

 Description
 --------------------

-`findThreshold` automtically determines and optimal threshold for clonal assignment of Ig sequences using a vector of nearest neighbor distances.
-It provides two alternative methods using either a Guassian Mixture Model fit (`method="gmm"`) or kernel density fit (`method="density"`).
+`findThreshold` automtically determines an optimal threshold for clonal assignment of Ig sequences using a vector of nearest neighbor distances.
+It provides two alternative methods using either a Gamma/Guassian Mixture Model fit (`method="gmm"`) or kernel density fit (`method="density"`).